Get Rewarded! We will reward you with up to €50 credit on your account for every tutorial that you write and we publish!

 Once that is done, let's go back to your VPS.

-Step 4 - Creating the SMB share to the Storage Box
+Step 4 - Creating the SMB mount to the Storage Box

-Replace myshare with whatever you want to call the backing storage for your Nextcloud
+Create the mount point (replace myshare with whatever you want to call it):

 Add: